TINA: Text-Free Inversion Attack for Unlearned Text-to-Image Diffusion Models¶

 |---|---|---|

-The 24% ASR gain from TINA-Less to TINA demonstrates that sufficient optimization iterations are critical for accurately tracking the generation trajectory.
+The 24% ASR Gain from TINA-Less to TINA proves that sufficient optimization iterations are crucial for precisely tracking the generation trajectory.

 Comparison with DDIM Reconstruction Methods (EasyInv)¶